Elixir (Iasos album)

 Elixir (also titled Wave #2: Elixir and Elixir: The Visionary Gateway to Celestial Realms) is a studio album by new-age musician Iasos.
 It was released on cassette and CD on his own label Inter-Dimensional Music in February 1983.
 Featuring quasi-symphonic arrangements, it is one of the more positive-sounding albums by Iasos.
 AllMusic picked the album as an essential Iasos recording.

 Music

 The second half of "Helios & Vesta" is a reworked version of "The Royal Court of The Goddess Vesta" from Jeweled Space (1981).
-"The Angels of Comfort" is a shortened version of the same-titled track on Angelic Music (1978). "*Crystal*White*Fire*Light*" was previously released on Crystal Love (1979) and "The Descent of Spring" was released on Essence of Spring, also in 1983.
+"The Angels of Comfort" is the original version of the same-titled track on Angelic Music (1978). "*Crystal*White*Fire*Light*" was previously released on Crystal Love (1979) and "The Descent of Spring" was released on Essence of Spring, also in 1983.